≪ Go to our review of Four Season Tents

 Three Color Options!!

 The tent is available in three colors: red, green or sand.
-We have experience with all colors and prefer the red for winter use (easier for people, planes and helicopters to spot the tent), green for primarily three-season use and bike tours (it's stealthy and harder to be seen), and sand for desert dwellers or military applications.
+We have used them all and prefer the red for winter use (easier for people, planes and helicopters to spot the tent), green for primarily three-season use and bike tours (it's stealthy and harder to be seen), and sand for desert dwellers or military applications.

 Everything from car camping and backpacking to mountaineering and polar expeditions.

-The Nammatj 2 retails for $775.
+The Nammatj 2 retails for $810.
 This is a phenomenal value for a tent that can do just about everything.
-Seriously, it is an absolute screaming deal.
-A lot of the other "world's best" two-person tents cost $800 to $1400.
+Seriously, it is a screaming deal.
+A lot of the other "world's best" two-person tents cost upwards of $1000.
 For a more convincing illustration of the Nammatj's value see our Price Versus Value Chart.

 — Ian Nicholson, Chris McNamara